vuule/rapids-cmake/docs/api.rst

 Testing
 *******

-The `rapids_test` functions simplify CTest components, including resource allocation.
+The `rapids_test` functions simplify CTest resource allocation, allowing for tests to run in parallel without over allocation GPU resources.
 More information on resource allocation can be found in the rapids-cmake :ref:`Hardware Resources and Testing documentation <rapids_resource_allocation>`.

 .. toctree::